Hiluhree/alx-low_level_programming/0x08-recursion/README.md

 + Task 1: [Why is it so important to dream?
 Because, in my dreams we are together](https://github.com/Hiluhree/alx-low_level_programming/blob/master/0x08-recursion/1-print_rev_recursion.c): A function that prints a string in reverse.

 	+ Prototype: void print_rev_recursion(char s);
 + Task 2: [Dreams feel real while we're in them.
-It's only when we wake up that we realize something was actually strange](): A  function that returns the length of a string.
+It's only when we wake up that we realize something was actually strange](https://github.com/Hiluhree/alx-low_level_programming/blob/master/0x08-recursion/2-strlen_recursion.c): A  function that returns the length of a string.

 	+ Prototype: int strlen_recursion(char s);
 		- FYI: The standard library provides a similar function: strlen.
 Run man strlen to learn more.
++ Task 3: [You mustn't be afraid to dream a little bigger, darling](): A function that returns the factorial of a given number.

+	+ Prototype: int factorial(int n);
+	+ If n is lower than 0, the function should return -1 to indicate an error
+	+ Factorial of 0 is 1